A05annex/SwervePathPlanning/README.md

 Two types of commands are supported:
 <ul>
-<li>A Command that is scheduled to execute at a specif point along the path the robot is following, e.g.
+<li>A Command that is scheduled to execute at a specific point along the path the robot is following, e.g.
   start/stop the collector rollers;</li>
 <li>A command that happens at a control point where the robot stops, the path follower relinquishes
   control of the swerve drive, and path following resumes at the completion of the command.
 An example of this would be a command that aims the shooter at a target, spins-up the shooter rollers, and takes a shot.</li>
 </ul>
+The swerve path planner has been written to let you plan paths independent of `wpilib` and your competition robot code, so it does not know what commands you have actually written for your robot, nor does it have a way to check.
+The commands you specify by name, are created using java reflection by the path following command.
+That is, at runtime, the path following command will ask if the command class exists, and if it does, the command will be started and executed, otherwise there will be a runtime exception logged, and the path will continue.
+Currently, the commands must have a *no-argument* constructor that will be used.
+We are working on supporting contractor arguments.
 </summary>

 #### Scheduled Commands ####